superlucky8848/OAuthSample/ReadMe.md

 ![front-sign-in-003](./doc/img/front-sign-in-003.jpeg)

-Note that the `access_token` is retrieved from session.
+Note that the `access_token` is retrieved from session. and user object is also modified, no picture is set.